Work-Related Car Accident Injury Attorneys in St. Louis, MO

 How Soon After My Accident Should I File a Claim?

-In Illinois, you must file a workers’ compensation claim within three years of an accident.
+A man in a suit filling out paperwork after a work-related car accident In Illinois, you must file a workers' compensation claim within three years of an accident.
 In Missouri, you have two years to file.

 How Can an Attorney Help Me Negotiate With Insurance Companies After My Accident?